Last updated on October 17th, 2022 at 07:16 pmEstimated Read Time: 5 mins

 But if you are playing a game where you need to move your player quickly like in most FPS games then you need to increase your DPI.

-How many DPIs you need also depends on your screen resolution.
-High-resolution screens have more pixels thus require high dpi to get the desired movement.
+How much DPI you need also depends on your screen resolution.
+High-resolution screens have more pixels and thus require a high DPI to get the desired movement.

 In either case, a high mice DPI always comes in handy because it’s good to be overpowered than to be underpowered.